The 5 Mistakes That Can Weaken Your

 • A concise description of the accident,

-• Date, time, the exact location where the accident happened,
+• Date, time, and the exact location where the accident happened,

 • The description of injuries and damages that resulted from the accidents,